 I would imagine it’s how a small child feels when they realize they don’t have their favorite pacifier, or blankie, or whatever it is that they can’t go without.
 Unlike a toddler without his pacifier, I had the restraint to not throw my body on the floor and have a complete meltdown until someone retrieved my missing item.
 I remained calm, cool, and collected and stayed put.
 I was determined to make it through this library visit unattached.

-We went to the kid’s area, as usual, and Patrick ran over to the train table, as usual.
+We went to the kid’s area, as usual, and my son ran over to the train table, as usual.
 As he was starting to play, I made my way to the rocking chair.
 Seemed like a good place to rest.

 I wish I could say I was filled with peace and contentment as I enjoyed this quiet moment watching my son play with the other kids at the library, smiling and making small talk with the other moms all the while.
 But I can’t say that.